AviatrixSystems/Docs/HowTos/ipmotion.rst

 3. Launch IPMotion Gateway
 ----------------------------

-This step launches an Aviatrix IPMotion gateway.
+This step launches an Aviatrix IPMotion gateway and builds an encrypted IPSEC tunnel between the two subnets.
 Note the gateway size reflects how many on-prem VMs can be supported, as the table shown below.